bowdoin-csci2200/bowdoin-csci2200.github.io/syllabus.md

       3. Analyze their theoretical complexity and compare them
       4. Consider the question: Can the solution be improved?

+Some of you will
+go on to software engineering careers where a strong algorithmic background is a must.
+Many of you will go through technical interviews which draw heavily from the content of this class.
+It is important to pack many topics in the syllabus and expose you to challenging new problems.
+Ultimately the goal of the class is to give you the tools so that you can solve new problems on your own.
+A strong algorithmic backgound will improve your analytical and abstraction abilities and will be a big advantage to your career path, whatever it might be.

 ### Schedule at a glance